crusaderky/pshell/doc/index.rst

 Credits
 -------
-pshell was initially developed internally from 2014 as ``landg.bash`` by `Legal & General <http://www.landg.com>`_.
+pshell was initially developed internally since 2014 as ``landg.bash`` by `Legal & General <http://www.landg.com>`_.
 It was renamed and open-sourced in 2018.